May 25, 2017 Musicology, Opinion 4 Comments

 It’s probably going to be one of the very first things a lawyer asks you — “Has a musicologist looked at this for you yet?”
 Lawyers aren’t music experts generally.
 A forensic musicologist is a music expert who is also familiar with copyright law and should know a lot about music production as well.

 A forensic musicologist can analyze both songs, explain and evaluate the similarities, and importantly the significance of those similarities.
 This will help you and your lawyer better understand the strengths and weaknesses of a potential infringement claim.
-Much of the time, what one hears as copying is better explained as coincidence and isn’t actually infringement.
+Much of the time, what one hears as copying is better explained as coincidence.
 If, however, the analysis does lead a musicologist to an inference of copying, the next steps may be a musicology report (a more involved analysis and exploration, including a lot of prior art research) and a determination of the degree and extent of infringement which will help calculate the damages you’re potentially due.

 Questions?
 Ask!
 Happy to answer.